andyaiken/skirmish/tasks.md

 * Show ranks as filled circles
 * Show the XP required as a gauge
 * Make it so that we can see a hero character sheet without having to level up

-## Magic Items
-* When adding a feature, collate similar features

 ## Features
 * Mountebank and Pixie should have an attack redirection aura